GuberB0y/game-theory-rep/README.md

 ///

 There is no custom player yet
-## IT'S JUST BACK END OF FUTURE SFML GAME WHICH IS CURRENTLY IN CREATION PROCESS
+IT'S JUST BACK END OF FUTURE SFML GAME WHICH IS CURRENTLY IN CREATION PROCESS

+///
+## Requirements
+* Cmake
+* Any compiler (clang or gcc)

+## How to use
+The main header file is mechanics.h which is in include folder The game.cpp (in src folder) file is an template which shows how to use the library You can add your new player class in players.h (include folder) and implement it's methods in players.cpp (src folder)